refinedev/refine/documentation/docs/api-reference/general-concepts.md

 ## `resource`

-`resource` is a prop that gets passed to `dataProvider` as a paremeter by **refine**.
+`resource` is a prop that gets passed to `dataProvider` as a parameter by **refine**.
 It is usually used as an API endpoint path but it all depends on how you handle it in your `dataProvider`

 > For an example, refer to the [`Creating a data provider from scratch part of the tutorial`](/docs/tutorial/understanding-dataprovider/create-dataprovider/)